On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications: Problem Definition and Direct Solutions

-The critical part in the previous optimization problem is to ensure that $\mathbf{X}$ belongs to the space of solutions $\mathcal{X}$.
-There is however a trivial way of ensuring this, which can be derived directly from \eqref{eq:generalized_essential_matrix_space_solutions}.
-These constraints are associated with the fact that $\mathbf{X}$ must be built up by stacking both $\mathbf{R}$ and $\widehat{\mathbf{t}}\mathbf{R}$.
-This corresponds to the following optimization problem:
+The crucial part in solving \eqref{eq:problem_def} is to ensure that $\mathbf{X}$ belongs to the space of solutions $\mathcal{X}$.
+There is, however, a direct way of ensuring this, which can be derived directly from the constraints in \eqref{eq:generalized_essential_matrix_space_solutions}.
+These constraints are associated with the fact that $\mathbf{X}$ can be built up by stacking both $\mathbf{R}$ and $\widehat{\mathbf{t}}\mathbf{R}$, allowing us to rewrite the problem as:

-Some drawbacks associated with \eqref{eq:trivial_prob_def} are related with the large amount of constraints.
+The main issues associated with the problem in \eqref{eq:trivial_prob_def} are related to the large amount of constraints.
 In total, 33 constraints are involved, being many of them quadratic.
 As we shall see in the experimental results, this will increase significantly the computational time required to fit the generalized essential matrix.
+To eliminate the high amount of constraints, in the next subsection, we reformulate the problem in \eqref{eq:problem_def} as an unconstrained one.